BRATISLAVA BUCKET LIST: 15 Best things to do in Bratislava

 The locals built this church on top of the earlier church in the 15th century.
 In fact, this cathedral was once part of the city’s walls, and its 85 m (279 ft) tall Gothic tower was a lookout point.

-You are right to think that this house of God has played a crucial role in Bratislava’s history.
+You are right to think that this house of God has played a crucial role in the city’s history.
 Did you know that St. Martin’s Cathedral served as a coronation church for Hungarian kings and queens?
 In fact, this charming cathedral saw the coronations of 11 kings, including Maria Theresa.
 Because of that, seeing St. Martin’s Cathedral is one of the best things to do in Bratislava.

 The Cathedral of St Martin’s was a coronation temple of the Hungarian Kingdom between the 16th and 19th centuries.
 A 300 kg replica of the gold-plated Hungarian royal crown on the top of the tower honours the cathedral’s historical role.
 The original crown is on display in Budapest, Hungary.